gagataiga/Public-Toilet-NearBy/README.md

 - Allow users to sign in and sign out securely, ensuring authentication protocols are in place.

 #### Create New Posts:
-- Enable users to compose detailed posts, including text, image file, ratings, facilities, and location information.
+- Enable users to compose detailed posts, including text, an image file, ratings, facilities, and location information.

 #### Create Reviews:
 - Allow users to create reviews for posts made by other users, fostering a sense of community interaction and feedback.